casper-network/docs-archive/dapp/getting-started-instructions.md

 ```

-Use the CasperLabs runtime environment
+Step 3 Use the CasperLabs runtime environment
 ---------------------------------------------

 Developers who want to use Rust (recommended for financial applications) can create a crates project for your smart contracts and run your contracts in a testing framework with the CasperLabs contract runtime environment.
 This enables you to use a seamless workflow for authoring and testing your smart contracts.